Religious and Rebellious Elements in Bulsa Funeral Rituals

 War-dances and all warlike activities are usually reserved for men.
 In some funeral ceremonies, however, women join the male group of war-dancers, or they form their own group without wearing warriors' costumes and weapons.

 If females wish to sacrifice to a shrine in everyday life, they can donate the sacrificial animal and be present for the sacrifice.
 However, pouring libations, killing animals and saying prayers are rites carried out by men only.
 On the fourth day of the Kumsa celebration, the very important sacrifices to the outer wall (parik) of the compound are performed by a woman who smears millet porridge and a bean dish onto the wall.
 Sacrifices of this kind for a deceased man take place in front of the zamonguni pillar at the main entrance of the compound and are carried out for a married woman behind the compound.
-Following these sacrifices, a woman runs around the farm three times while beating a cylindrical drum (ginggaung), an instrument usually beaten only by men.
+Before and after these sacrifices, a woman runs around the compound three times while beating a cylindrical drum (ginggaung), an instrument usually beaten only by men.

 sacrificing to the wall (parik)